Rozbijemy zabawę

 Rozbijemy zabawę (pl.
-We will break up a party) was a short film written and directed by Roman Polański in 1957.
+We will break up a party) was a short film written and directed by Roman Polanski in 1957.
 According to Roman Polanski's autobiography, the film was a stunt which nearly got him thrown out of the Łódź film school; Polanski had organized a groups of "thugs" to go to a school dance and begin disrupting it.
 As the band played "When the Saints Go Marching In," some students were beaten up.
 The ironic alternate title is "Break Up the Dance".